 And while most leaders understand that recognition is mission-critical, only about 1 in 10 companies are actively measuring the impact of their programs.
 As a result, there’s often a lack of understanding around what employee segments value the most.

 That can lead to generalized recognition programs, which won’t strengthen the connection between leadership and employees currently absent in our remote world.
-If you want to prove to employees that their work is both seen and valued, build recognition programs that consider the personalized needs of your employees so that the recognition efforts actually feel authentic and human.
+If you want to prove to employees that their work is both seen and valued, build employee reward and recognition programs that consider the personalized needs of your employees so that the recognition efforts actually feel authentic and human.
 And consider programs that are flexible to meet your employees’ unique and changing lifestyle and responsibilities outside of work.
 For an amazing overview of how to build a spot recognition program that offers flexibility and personalization, check out our Spot Recognition Planning Guide featuring best practices from our clients at Medidata.

 For example, Blueboard client Brown & Brown, Inc. wanted to recognize several teammates for going above and beyond to support their external customers and fellow teammates through the pandemic.
 To thank them for working hard and staying agile during the challenges, they sent them personalized experiential Blueboard rewards.